atilaneves/dpp/README.md

 Limitations
 -----------

-It currently only supports C headers, but C++ is planned, templates and all.
+* It currently only supports C headers, but C++ is planned, templates and all.
 See also "Translation Notes" below.
+* Packed structs are not supported yet.
+* C99 bitfields are not supported yet.

 This is alpha sofware.
 It has however produced programs that compile that #included several "real-life" C headers: